-Program development was evident during FY2012 into FY2013.
-New vacancies have occurred at some facilities, several of which have been filled
+Program development was evident during FY2013 into FY2014.
+New vacancies have occurred at some facilities, several of which have been filled.
+Efforts continue to fill the remaining teaching positions and to increase career-technical programming in some facilities.

 Overall, ODYS continues to make progress in its efforts to improve and modernize its career-technical programs.
 DYS has made great strides in meeting requirements of the consent decree regarding career technical and academic education.
 ODE will encourage such efforts with considerable flexibility.